openkruise/kruise/docs/proposals/20210826-ephemeraljob.md

 the value of parallelism cannot exceed 10.

-1. templete describe ephemeralcontainers spec.
+1. template describe ephemeralcontainers spec.

 1. ttlSecondsAfterCreated means the TTL duration after ephemeral job has created.